-This Country White Gravy recipe is a Southern classic for a reason.
+This country White Gravy recipe is a Southern classic for a reason.
 It’s perfect for pouring over biscuits, chicken fried steak, mashed potatoes, and fried pork chops.

 Serve this gravy over these homemade Old Fashioned Buttermilk Biscuits.

+This gravy is made with five simple ingredients that you probably already have in your kitchen.
+This easy white gravy recipe doesn’t require bacon grease or pan drippings.
 Instead, you can ditch the gravy mix packets and enjoy this homemade creamy gravy.
 This gravy is perfect for Sunday mornings with the family or a simple weeknight dinner.

+This is one of my favorite recipes.
+My kids beg me to make this easy homemade white gravy on a regular basis.
 Pin this recipe so you can easily access it the next time you want to make it, which I promise, will be soon!
 You can serve the gravy over buttermilk biscuits, chicken-fried steak, mashed potatoes, chicken tenders, pork chops, or fried chicken.

 Per Serving Cost: $0.08